Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-facet-suggestions/README.md

      ...
 ```

+2. Run a DB migration to add the new custom fields: https://docs.vendure.io/guides/developer-guide/migrations/#migration-workflow
-2. Login to the admin UI and go to `facets`
+3. Start the server and login to the admin UI and go to `facets`
-3. On the facet detail page, check the box `Show on product detail page`
+4. On the facet detail page, check the box `Show on product detail page`
-4. Update the facet
+5. Update the facet
-5. Go to a product detail page
+6. Go to a product detail page
-6. You should now see a facet value selector for your facet right below the name/description block
+7. You should now see a facet value selector for your facet right below the name/description block

 There are two ways to show facets on the product detail page: